-Grays Harbor College will not tolerate and thus prohibits personal violence/harassment or sexual assault, including rape, acquaintance rape, and domestic violence, dating violence, and stalking, for incidences on and off campus.
-This policy 406 can be found at the following link: https://www.ghc.edu/sites/default/files/AboutGHC/documents/policies/406.pdf.
+Under Grays Harbor College Board Policy 406, the College will not tolerate and thus prohibits personal violence/harassment or sexual assault, including rape, acquaintance rape, and domestic violence, dating violence, and stalking, for incidences on and off campus.
 This includes both sexual behavior coerced through physical or verbal threats, force or other forms of manipulation and sexual behavior when one person cannot give consent due to incapacitation.
 Such activities are against the law and are a direct violation of the College's Student Conduct Code (WAC132J-126), specifically the sections related to harassment/physical harm and/or sexual harassment.
 When violations are believed to have occurred, disciplinary action can be pursued.
 Also, included are the mandates of Violence Against Women Reauthorization Act ("VAWA") which President Obama signed into law on March 7, 2013, that imposes these new obligations on colleges and universities under its Campus Sexual Violence Act ("SaVE Act") provision, Section 304.
 Lastly, when applicable, this policy is also coordinated with Administrative Procedure 406.01: Title IX Complaints - Discrimination and Harassment.